-- Questionnaires completed by the children.
-For instance, those completed before and after online safety sessions. - Anecdotal feedback from staff. - Annual safety audit. - Procedures will also be updated following Local Authority advice.
+- Pupil Voice completed by the children.
+For instance, those completed before and after online safety sessions, monitored by the Computing lead teacher. - Anecdotal feedback from staff. - Annual safety audit. - Procedures will also be updated following Local Authority advice.

 Code of Conduct for Children